PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-09 09:49:43
+Last updated: 2024-04-09 09:50:15
-Random Quote: Space.
-Time.
-Reality.
-It's more than a linear path.
-It's a prism of endless possibility. - The Watcher
+Random Quote: Power resides where men believe it resides...
+It's a trick, a shadow on the wall.  -  Varys